 To fortified churches and wine taverns

-In the land of fortified churches: South of Iphofen, a special feature awaits you on this bike tour - fortified churches and churchyards.
-These served as a retreat for the population in times of war.
+In the land of fortified churches: a special feature awaits you on this cycle tour south of Iphofen - fortified churches and churchyards.
+These served as a refuge for the population in times of war.

 Start